YT37/Machine-DeepLearning-Projects/MarketBasketAssociation/README.md

-# AdultClassifier
+# MarketBasketAssociation
-This project Classifies if a prson is an Adult based on their Features using KNearestNeighbour Algorithm.
+This project creates Association Rules for a market basket using Apriori Algorithm.

 # Requirements
  - Python 3.6 or up
  - Pandas
- - SciKitLearn
+ - Apriori

  # Instructions To Use
  - Make sure all files should be in the same folder before running.